 For example, You walk by your favourite store and notice they are having a sale on shoes.
 As you walk by, there is a beacon placed next to the shoe section to alert you of this sale.
 This allows retail stores to have more engagement with their customers and promote products and new deals.

 Other types of beacons include digital magazines broadcasted to your smartphone when you enter a cafe and coupons when you walk into a store.
 Airlines and train stations are also using this technology to improve connections and communication with customers.
-Beacons can alert travellers of delays, flight and gate updates, information on baggage collection and duty-free deals.
+Beacons can alert travelers of delays, flight and gate updates, information on baggage collection and duty-free deals.

 As you can see the world of IoT has limitless possibilities and its only growing bigger from here.